Thumby Code Editor Widgets and Panels

 - IMAGE: Import your own IMAGE to be converted into a bitmap.
 Most image formats will work, but the maximum image size is 2× Thumby display dimensions, 144 × 80 px.
 An error will appear if the image exceeds maximum size.

 - INVERT: Inverts black and white pixels to white and black pixels, respectively.

 - CLEAR: Clears the bitmap editor to white pixels.

-Where code is written and displayed.
+Where code is made and displayed.
 By default, the editor will have a Thumby sprite animation program preloaded in it.
+The editor comes in two flavors, MicroPython (the default) for text-based coding, and Blockly for visual block-based programming.
 If you have several editor tabs open, the little green arrow on the top right of the Editor window will display any hidden editors when clicked.

 - EXPORT TO PC: save your file to your computer.